lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 client systems and PKI components such as a Registration Authority (RA) and a Certification Authority (CA).

-This document adds support for management of KEM certificates and use EnvelopedData instead of EncryptedValue.
+This document adds support for management of certificates containing a Key Encapsulation Mechanism (KEM) public key and use EnvelopedData instead of EncryptedValue.
 This document also includes the updates specified in Section 2 and Appendix A.2 of RFC 9480.